isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/starttime-remindermessagedatatype.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **StartTime (ReminderMessageDataType)** é a hora de início do item para o qual o lembrete se refere.
+O valor de texto do **elemento StartTime (ReminderMessageDataType)** é a hora inicial do item para o que o lembrete é.

 ## <a name="remarks"></a>Comentários